rscherrer/brachypode-nb/README.md

 ## Notes

 A version of this repository has been archived at Zenodo and can be accessed via the following [link](https://doi.org/10.5281/zenodo.18568184).
+The preprint associated with this project can be found [here](https://doi.org/10.32942/X2WW8P).

 ## Permissions